isc-projects/kea/doc/sphinx/arm/hooks-host-cache.rst

 The ``cache-get-by-id`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command is similar to ``cache-get``, but instead of returning the whole
+This command is similar to :isccmd:`cache-get`, but instead of returning the whole
 content it returns only the entries matching the given identifier.

 It takes one parameter, which defines the identifier of wanted cached